wildcardgamez/BuddyCards/README.txt

 EP I - 72 slots
 EP II - 96 slots
 EP III - 120 slots
+Additionally, there is also the ender binder, which can be made with 3 cards and an eye of ender.
+Just like an enderchest, each player will have their own inventory in every ender binder, so it doesn't matter if you lose it.

 Card Displays
 Made with 1 wood plank and 6 sticks, a card display can be placed to hold 6 cards on a wall.
 They come in all vanilla wood varieties.
 If you have Byg installed, they also come in all byg varieties.
+There is also the cardstand, made with 2 buddysteel nuggets and an iron nugget.

 Mystery Packs
 Mystery packs can be made with one of any pack, combined with 2 emerald blocks, 2